 An additional 10 percent penalty is charged if payment for a returned check is not received within four weeks.
 After a second returned check, all future charges must be paid with cash, certified bank check, or money order.
 Personal checks will no longer be accepted from the student.
 If it becomes necessary to forward an account to a collection agency, an additional 10 percent penalty will be charged on the remaining account balance.

-Refunds are processed daily for the first two weeks of classes per semester and twice per week thereafter as aid posts to accounts.
+Processing of refunds begins the first day of each semester; we cannot process a refund any earlier.
 Please refer to the Refunds for Degree Students or the Refunds for Continuing and Adult Education Students page on this site for additional information.
 It is imperative that you keep your address and direct deposit information current in the system.
-If you do not see specific loans, scholarships, or grants on your student account, please contact a financial aid counselor in the Student Financial Services Office.
+If you do not see specific loans, scholarships, or grants listed on your student account, please contact a financial aid counselor in the Student Financial Services Office.

 Wire Transfer Information